joshgreenwell/zoid-lesson/src/tutorial3/README.md

 ```

 Now when we click in the client component, we see a black box appear.<br/>
-The next challenge will focus on using all that you have learned.
+The next tutorial will focus on using all that you have learned.